khwilson/RedrawStates/README.md

   * The copy-paste examples from [clipboard.js](www.clipboardjs.com) are copied verbatim
   * [Bootstrap](www.getbootstrap.com), [D3](www.d3js.com), and [jQuery](www.jquery.com) are, of course, indispensable

+## Contributors

+Kevin Wilson (the owner of the repo) is the main contributor.
+But some others have helped as well.
+Notably:
+  * @herbiemarkwort contributed the "0 population => 0 electors" computation

 ## License

 GPL v3